Vision, Focus & Baby steps

 In short, moonshot thinking is about choosing not to be bothered by the knowledge that something is “not possible”.
-It’s about utilizing science and technology and having the guts to build a 10 fold better product instead of a 10% better version.
-Needless to say this forces you to start (and think) all over again to figure out how this can be done.
+It’s about utilising science and technology and having the guts to build a 10 fold better product instead of a 10% better version.
+Needless to say, this forces you to start (and think) all over again to figure out how this can be done.

 Never mistake vision for vagueness.
 A great vision is simple and easy to understand.
 It is described vividly and sparks the imagination.
 You don’t need a lot of imagination to see the image of a man walking on the moon.

 “It’s kind of fun to do the impossible.”

 It’s awesome to have a grand vision.
 Nevertheless, it is also important to subtract challenges from that vision.
 Ask questions like: What do we need to get there?
 What do we need to achieve this?

 Just saying that you want to do it will not bring you far.
 You probably want to define some ‘focus areas’, specific topics that you can think about.
 Sticking to the ‘moon’ metaphor, you can think about; space suits (What can we wear in space?), moon vehicles (How we can transport ourselves?), rockets (How do we get there?) etc.

 Sitting in a room with a bunch of people and coming up with novel ideas is a lot of fun.
 Ideation sessions are usually high energy.
 It’s great to think up new stuff with others.
 However, when people are engaging with creative thinking they often get so excited that they lose track of the overall challenge.